dgp1130/blog/src/www/posts/isolating-css-inheritance/isolating-css-inheritance.md

 original intent of `revert` was.

 But `revert-initial` as I'm describing it would eliminate the issue for non-UA styles mentioned above and I think simplify the intent of the feature.
-For any developer who wants to "use the default value, while taking the UA stylesheet into account" would likely not expect inheritance to come into play and `revert-initial` is likely closer to what they actually want.
+Any developer who wants to "use the default value, while taking the UA stylesheet into account" would likely not expect inheritance to come into play and `revert-initial` is probably closer to what they actually want.

 I also think the above argument for `initial` over `revert` is noticeably weakened when we switch to debating `initial` vs `revert-initial`.
 I'm still not